louMoxy/project-nightingale/content/_index.md

   has_padding: false
   content: Project Nightingale’s study is now live!
 If you’ve not already downloaded
-    the App and would like to take part please enter your email address below to get involved.It is important to note that currently, unfortunately participation in Project Nightingale is only available for patients with axSpA at the Royal National Hospital for Rheumatic Disease in Bath, or for people who have attended a clinical appointment here.
-If you have any queries about this, please email <a href="mailto:hello@projectnightingale.org">hello@projectnightingale.org</a>
+    the App and would like to take part please enter your email address below to get involved.
+It is important to note that currently, unfortunately participation in Project Nightingale is only available for patients with axSpA at the Royal National Hospital for Rheumatic Disease in Bath, or for people who have attended a clinical appointment here.
+If you have any queries about this, please email
+    <a href="mailto:hello@projectnightingale.org">hello@projectnightingale.org</a>
     .
   textAlignment: left
 - template: signup-bar